Cloud 9 (George Harrison song): Lyrics and music

-Having become disillusioned by the music industry and contemporary musical trends, George Harrison spent the four years following the release of his 1982 album Gone Troppo engaged in film production with his company HandMade and enjoying leisure pursuits such as travel.
+Disillusioned by the music industry and contemporary musical trends, George Harrison spent the four years following the release of his 1982 album Gone Troppo engaged in film production with his company HandMade and enjoying leisure pursuits such as travel.
 After completing the soundtrack to the HandMade production Shanghai Surprise, he started work on a new album, with co-producer Jeff Lynne, in January 1987.
 "Cloud 9" was the first song Harrison wrote for the album, originating as far back as the winter of 1983–84.
 Although the album was titled Cloud Nine, Harrison decided to use the numeric "9" in the song's title to avoid confusion with the Tempations' 1968 hit song "Cloud Nine".

 Music lecturer Ian Inglis described the theme of the song as "a declaration of altruistic love and a promise of a blissful future".
 Harrison offers his love, time, heart and more to the listener, but allowing her to leave at any time.
 The singer acknowledges that the listener may "make it all on your own".
 In Harrison's description, the song "is about everybody looking for something good", and he added: "If there's any love around, you can have it, but if there's any bad about, well, I'll keep that bit from you …"

 The music of "Cloud 9" is similar to the blues.
 Harrison biographer Elliot J. Huntley describes it as having a "J. J. Cale meets the East" atmosphere.
 Simon Leng, writing in his book While My Guitar Gently Weeps, describes the music as "harmonically simple" and propelled by a "pounding rock beat".
 Leng identifies the song's raison d'être as the interaction between Harrison's slide guitar and Eric Clapton's "thick-toned Stratocaster".
 He describes this interplay as representing a "mature conclusion" in the guitarists' long musical relationship, and a performance that "speaks of empathy, not gun-slinging competitiveness".
 Inglis also praised the interaction between the two guitarists, as well as Jim Horn's saxophone playing.
-Leng described the saxophone parts on "Cloud 9" as reminiscent of that on Harrison's Beatle song "Savoy Truffle".
+Leng described the saxophone parts on "Cloud 9" as reminiscent of that on Harrison's Beatles song "Savoy Truffle".
 Both Inglis and Leng noted that Harrison's voice is deeper on "Cloud 9" than it had been in the past, and Inglis credited this for enhancing the maturity of the song's message.

 Inglis credited Lynne for not embellishing the song with extravagant overdubs as he used for his ELO songs.
 Leng noted that Lynne emphasised the basic rock rhythm by incorporating the bass drum and bass guitar high in the mix.